WHAT DOES MY HOME INSPECTION PROCESS LOOK LIKE?

 Once done with the plumbing systems I move onto the appliances testing and inspecting each and every appliance on my list which include Dishwasher, garbage disposal, Oven and cooktop, Microwave, Rang hood exhaust, Dryer vent,

-I check out the electrical receptacle making sure all GFCI's are tested and at all required areas and test all other receptacles if accessible.
-I go through each room turning all lights on and ceiling fans.
-Looking for any defects present.
+I check out the electrical receptacle making sure all GFCI's are tested in all required areas if accessible.
+When I arrived I have already turned on all light fixtures and ceiling fans.

 The next phase I carefully go through room by room looking for any defects at wall and ceiling areas paying close attention to stains and cracks.
 Any stain observed will be tested using a moisture meter.